 Spring: The park opens on May 1st.
 This is the best time to hike the popular trails such as Precipice Trail or Beehive Trail, to avoid crowds later in the season.

-Summer: This is an excellent time to go.
+Summer: Acadia National Park is one of the best places to visit in the summer in the USA.
 However, visitors may want to stick to the less popular (but still magnificent trails) to avoid summer crowds.